hryer/hryer/README.md

 <br />
 I'm a Platform Engineer at eFishery 🐟.
 Currently focusing on web technologies, and sometimes I learn about cloud technologies.
 I live in Bandung, Indonesia right now.
-If you're in Bandung want to talk and drink coffee ☕  with me just hit me up.
-Let's Talk !
+If you're in Bandung want to drink coffee ☕  with me just hit me up.
+Let's Talk and I'll be your tourguide!

 ## 🤙 Have a questions or Hire me?
 Message me on: